-The fileID is the unique identifier of the file used on the OSDs to identify the file's objects.
+The fileID is the unique identifier within XtreemFS, e.g. used by the OSD to identify the file's objects.
 The owner/group fields are shown as reported by the MRC, you may see other names on your local system if there is no mapping (i.e. the file owner does not exist as a user on your local machine).
-Finally, the XtreemFS replica list shows the striping policy of the file, the number of replicas and for each replica, the OSDs used to store the objects.
+The XtreemFS URL shows you on which MRC the volume is hosted and the name of the volume.
+This file has three replicas and is replicated with the WqRq policy (majority voting).